Avodah Zarah: Jerusalem Talmud

 An edition of the Jerusalem Talmud on Avodah Zarah was published in 1969 based on the first edition of the work published in Venice in 1523.
 Another edition of the Jerusalem Talmud was edited by Schäfer, Peter, and Hans-Jürgen Becker in 1995.
 This was followed by an edition by Sussman in 2001.

 Talmud Bavli

-This Gemara on Avodah Zarah was a frequent target of controversy and criticism.
+This Gemara's debates over tractate Avodah Zarah were a frequent target of controversy and criticism.
 Of all the texts in Rabbinic Judaism, this is probably the one in which it is most difficult to obtain an "authentic" version, as almost all the pages have had censorship imposed.
 In the standard Vilna edition of the Talmud, the tractate has 76 folios.
-In terms of the actual length of the Gemara, Avodah Zarah is fairly close to the middle, being an "average" length tractate.
+Regarding the actual length of the Gemara, Avodah Zarah is relatively close to the middle, being an "average" length tractate.

 A brief list of major topics in each chapter follows.
-Since the chief aim in the Gemara is to explain and comment on the Mishnah, this is implied, and the topics mentioned will be ones that aren't directly about the Mishna (as a commentary is extremely difficult to summarize in a few lines).
-Folio references in parentheses are approximate and without a side (i.e. a or b).
+Since the chief aim in the Gemara is to explain and comment on the Mishnah, this is implied, and the topics mentioned will not be directly about the Mishnah (as a commentary is challenging to summarize in a few lines).
+Folio references in parentheses are approximate and without a 'side' (i.e., a or b).